weijiaheng/weijiaheng.github.io/_pages/cv.md

 Honor and Awards
 ======
+* The only recipient of Jack Baskin and Peggy Downes-Baskin Fellowship.
+(2023)
 * Travel Grant from International Conference on Machine Learning (ICML).
 (2022)
 * The First Prize of National Mount Everest Programme Scholarship in 2016-2017 Academic Year.
 (2017)
 * The Second Prize of National Mount Everest Programme Scholarship in 2015-2016 Academic Year.
 (2016)